octavianzarzu/superawesome-test/README.md

     **17 rows returned, of which:**

-    - 12 have the same alive status (deceased or alive in both comics they appear in) and
+    - 12 have the same alive status (either deceased or alive in both comics they appear in)
-    - 5 have a different status (deceased in one comic, alive in another comic).
+    - 5 have a different status (deceased in one comic, alive in another)

     The only noticeable entry is `Krypto`